csorbakristof/ultetestervezo/app/prompting/specification.md

 ## Configuration of the garden

 The visual design of the garden is shown in a grid consisting of 30x30 cm cells.
+The grid size is configurable by the user within a range of 3-50 cells for both width and height dimensions, allowing for gardens of various sizes from small urban plots to larger suburban gardens.

-Rectangular areas represent beds and inside the beds, further rectangular areas called slots (typically rows or columns or squares) represent specific locations of filled with the same type of plant.
+Rectangular areas represent beds and inside the beds, further rectangular areas called slots (typically rows or columns or squares) represent specific locations filled with the same type of plant.

-Each bed has a unique name and each its slots has a number (like bed "sunny 1", "row 3").
+Each bed has a unique name (editable by clicking on the bed name) and each of its slots has a number (like bed "sunny 1", "row 3").

+### Garden Layout Management

+The Garden View provides comprehensive tools for creating and managing garden structure:

+#### Grid Configuration
+- **Configurable Grid Size**: Users can set the garden dimensions from 3x3 to 50x50 cells
+- **Grid Size Validation**: Input validation ensures practical garden sizes
+- **Plant Preservation**: When reducing grid size, plants outside new bounds are automatically removed
+- **Visual Grid**: 30px x 30px cells provide clear visual reference for 30cm x 30cm real-world areas

+#### Bed and Slot Drawing Tools
+- **Drawing Mode Toggle**: Separate modes for drawing beds and slots
+- **Interactive Drawing**: Click and drag to create rectangular areas
+- **Visual Preview**: Real-time preview shows the area being drawn before release
+- **Bed Selection**: Dropdown to select which bed to add slots to
+- **Drawing Feedback**: Visual indicators and instructions guide the drawing process

+#### Bed and Slot Management
+- **Inline Name Editing**: Click on any bed name to edit it directly in the interface
+- **Deletion with Confirmation**: Right-click or use management panel to delete beds/slots with confirmation dialogs
+- **Hierarchical Display**: Management panel shows beds with their contained slots
+- **Compact Layout**: Space-efficient display with essential information only
+- **Visual Indicators**: Bed names appear in the upper-left corner of each bed area on the grid

 For a given point in time, the map of the garden shows the grid, the beds and slots with their identifier, and each slot contains a small image and name of the plant in that slot, in that given time.